-Grading: 10% class participation, 40% final take home exam, 50% final essay.
-The take home exam will have three essay questions based on the lectures and reading materials.
 For the final essay, students are allowed to work in groups up to two, and the limit is 15 pages (1.5 spaced).
 The essay can be about any topic related to the Chinese economy.
 For example, it can be an in-depth review article on some important economic policy in China, such as introducing the background and evolvement of China's carbon emissions trading market; or it can also be a formal research proposal, with a well-defined research question, a literature review, discussions of the institutional background, and a rigorous research design.
-Students are welcome to consult the TA or the instructor before choosing the essay topics.
+Students are encouraged to consult the TA or the instructor before choosing their final essay topics.
+The final essay is due by 5pm CST on Wednesday 3.6.
+No late submission will be accepted.

-TA: Haoran Gao (haorangao@uchicago.edu)
+TAs: Haoran Gao (haorangao@uchicago.edu);